 Some of these people have “reversible dementia”.
 This is memory loss which can be successfully treated.
-Things like alcohol dependence and poisoning, depression, brain tumors, liver and renal failure, stroke and even hormone issues from women going through menopause can cause memory issues which can be treated.
+Things like alcohol dependence and poisoning, depression, brain tumors, liver, and renal failure, stroke, and even hormone issues from women going through menopause can cause memory issues that can be treated.

 However, the alarming news here is this only impacts some of the dementia being diagnosed.

 Other types of dementia can occur as a result of brain damage, Parkinson's disease, Huntington's disease, Creutzfeldt-Jakob disease (CJD) and Pick's disease.

 As symptoms of dementia occur before the age of 65 and can, very rarely, be as early as the mid-thirties, younger people with dementia have a number of very specific issues.
 Most, if not all, will be employed and will have financial commitments such as mortgages.
 They may have young families.
 They will probably be fit and active.
 Specifically, they may struggle to find a specialist service that is equipped for the needs of early-onset dementia.

 Relatively few specialist services exist for younger people with dementia.
 Few people under age 50 have Long-Term Care Insurance which would pay for supervision and other services that normal health insurance would not pay for.
 In recent years younger people have been purchasing Long-Term Care Insurance.

 Long-Term Care Insurance is the Solution - If You Have a Policy in Place

 The American Association for Long-Term Care Insurance (AALTCI) reports that 36.8 of all people buying Long-Term Care Insurance are under age 55 with only 11.8% being under age 45 despite the lower cost of the insurance at that age.
 Experts indicate that this places huge burdens on families of these people.